training4developers/angular2_06272016/README.md

 Step 8.
 Open your favorite text editor (such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com)), and modify the files in the **src/www** folder.
 When file changes are saved, **webpack** will automatically transpile and bundle the application code and assets, and deploy it to the **dist** folder.
 To see the changes, reload your web browser.

 Visual Studio Code supports TypeScript out of the box.
 Atom requires the 	**atom-typescript** package to be installed.
-To install it from the menu bar, goto Packages -> Settings View -> Install Packages/Themes.
+To install it from the menu bar, go to Packages -> Settings View -> Install Packages/Themes.
 Search for **atom-typescript**, then click **Install**.
 Sometimes Atom will not be able to download the package because of proxy settings.
 To resolve this run the following commands from a terminal window, replacing the localhost URL with your proxy URL setting:

 ```bash
 $ apm config set proxy "http://localhost:8080"